jross365/LMStudio-Client/Docs/Dev-Journal.md

 ---
 ### 07/22/2024
 I integrated **$global:LMStudioVars.FilePaths.DialogFilePath** into **Show-LMSettings**.
 Which was the whole reason I decided to keep the latest Dialog file in the Config in the first place.
+*(Edit:) What I meant by this is that the Show-LMSettings function previously required the Dialog File path be provided, which was cludgy and unrefined.
+This is what motivated me to integrate DialogFilePath.*

 I have also created the Private/Public folder breakout for the file-individuated functions structure.
 The empty files have been placed as placeholders until I am ready to begin.